jay-tate/ID-for-IPA/README.md

 FOR MORE INFORMATION

-<a href="https://en.wikipedia.org/wiki/Help:IPA)/">"Help:IPA"</a>: "a basic key to the symbols of the International Phonetic Alphabet." https://en.wikipedia.org/wiki/Help:IPA
+<a href="https://en.wikipedia.org/wiki/Help:IPA)/">"Help:IPA"</a>: Wikipedia's "basic key to the symbols of the International Phonetic Alphabet." https://en.wikipedia.org/wiki/Help:IPA

-"Phonetic transcription" on Wikipedia.
-Good on the issue of narrow versus broad transcription, concluding, "A rule of thumb in many linguistics contexts is therefore to use a narrow transcription when it is necessary for the point being made, but a broad transcription whenever possible." https://en.wikipedia.org/wiki/Phonetic_transcription
+<a href="https://en.wikipedia.org/wiki/Phonetic_transcription)/">"Phonetic transcription"</a>: Good on the issue of narrow versus broad transcription, concluding, "A rule of thumb in many linguistics contexts is therefore to use a narrow transcription when it is necessary for the point being made, but a broad transcription whenever possible." https://en.wikipedia.org/wiki/Phonetic_transcription

 <i>Accents & Dialects for Stage and Screen: Deluxe Edition</i> (2020), revised edition 426 pp, by Paul Meier.
 Authoritative but overkill for beginners, with detailed coverage of twenty-seven dialects and accents of English plus many foreign language accents in English. https://www.amazon.com/Accents-Dialects-Stage-Screen-streaming/dp/1938029909